Last Updated: Feb 7, 2017

 Reserved or private taxis are available at all places, shared jeeps are available at NJP station and Siliguri, Toy train originates from NJP station, and buses are available only at Siliguri main bus stand.
 Additionally there are also pre-paid taxi counters at both Bagdogra airport and NJP station where you can book a private taxi (small or a larger vehicle)

 The fares change with time and in this part of the country, they change more frequently than other places.
 Secondly, the private taxi fares can vary considerably depending on low or high tourist season.
 When demands are high, the reserved taxi fares can sky rocket.
 The fares that I have given below are indicative and applicable under normal situation, so that you get an idea about the cost of a local transport to Darjeeling depending on the mode of travel you choose.

 Indicative Private taxi fares

-The pre-paid taxi counter at NJP station is located just opposite to the station entrance.
-It's a small kiosk outside the station building.
+The pre-paid taxi counter at NJP station is located opposite to the station entrance.
+It's a small booth outside the station building.
 The pre-paid counter at Bagdogra airport is located at the arrival hall before the exit.
 The rates are fixed and the cars & drivers tend to be more reliable.
 You are given a slip as you pay up the amount in advance.
 Hand over the slip to the driver once he drops you at Darjeeling.
 No other payment is required.

-Here are the indicative reserved taxi fares from NJP / Bagdogra to Darjeeling:
+Here are the indicative one-way reserved taxi fares from NJP / Bagdogra to Darjeeling:

 NJP/Bagdogra to Darjeeling (Small Car): Rs.
 1850.00

 NJP/Bagdogra to Darjeeling (Large Car): Rs.
 2200.00